Medicare Advantage Plan Types

 Your doctors, your medications, your travel habits, and your budget all matter.
 I’ll take the time to understand your situation and help you find the plan that actually fits — not just the one with the lowest premium.

 Plan type definitions and cost ranges reflect general 2026 Medicare Advantage plan structures and may vary by carrier, plan, and county.
-Cost ranges are illustrative typical ranges — your specific plan’s Summary of Benefits governs actual costs.
-Always review the Evidence of Coverage and Summary of Benefits before enrolling.
-Cindy Kowalski is a Licensed Independent Medicare Advisor, not affiliated with or endorsed by any Medicare Advantage carrier.
-NPN: 21601670.
+Your specific plan’s Summary of Benefits governs actual costs.
+NPN 21601670.